 From the pattern above, we can also say that small interest compounding intervals produce higher interest rates compared to large compounding intervals.

 Importance of Continuous Compounding

 Continuous compounding offers various benefits over simple interest and regular compounding.
 The benefits include:

 One of the benefits of continuous compounding is that the interest is reinvested into the account over an infinite number of periods.
 It means that investors enjoy the continuous growth of their portfolios, as compared to when they earn interest monthly, quarterly, or annually with regular compounding.

 In continuous compounding, both the interest and the principal keep on growing, which makes it easier to multiply the returns in the long term.
 Other forms of compounding only earn interest on the principal and that interest is paid out as it is earned.
 Reinvesting the interest allows the investor to earn at an exponential rate for an infinite number of periods.

-Thank you for reading CFI’s explanation of continuously compounded return.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Continuously Compounded Return.
 To keep learning and advancing your career, the following CFI resources will be helpful: